-In 1998, she was a member of the gold medal winning team at the National Junior Team Championship with Espirit, a Dutch Gelding.
-During this time, she also gained the valuable skills of working as a vet tech at a referral hospital.
-In 2000, she was was a member of the silver medal team at NAYRC, as well as individual top 10.
-She was invited to be one of two US Young Riders to represent USET at a European CDI on a Bavarian gelding named Roma.
-In her career, Amanda has shown over 75 horeses, representing over 20 breeds, while earning her Bronze, Silver and Gold medals.
+In 1998, Amanda was a member of the gold medal winning team at the National Junior Team Championship.
+During this time, she also worked as a vet tech at a referral hospital.
+In 2000, she was a member of the silver medal team at NAYRC and was invited to represent USET at a European CDI.

-For 12 years Amanda ran Mandolin Dressage training in Northern Nevada, followed then by 8 years of managing one of the country's largest dressage sales programs.
-In early 2018, she returned to the Pacific Northwest to establish Amanda Olson Dressage in Arlington, Washington along with her husband, Aaron, and their long-haired miniature dachshund, Fudge.
+For 12 years Amanda ran Mandolin Dressage training in Northern Nevada, followed by 8 years of managing one of the country's largest dressage sales programs.
+In early 2018, she returned to the Pacific Northwest to establish Amanda Olson Dressage along with her husband, Aaron, and their long-haired miniature dachshund, Fudge.

-Amanda beleives that every horse can benefit from dressage, and she strives to provide fair, consistent training for both horse and rider in a fun and supportive environment.
+Amanda believes that every horse can benefit from dressage, and she strives to provide fair, consistent training for both horse and rider in a fun and supportive environment.